top of page

 Matching the Hatch: A Practical Example

-Instead of a full adult mayfly imitation, you tie on an emerger pattern that imitates an insect halfway through its transformation.
+Instead of using a full adult mayfly imitation, you tie on an emerger pattern that imitates an insect halfway through its transformation.
 Suddenly, you start getting strikes.
 Why?
 Because you understood where in the life cycle the fish were feeding—and you matched it.

 Seasonal Patterns and Hatch Timing